 “Don’t try to force anything.
 Let life be a deep let-go.
 God opens millions of flowers every day without forcing their buds.”

 5. Practice gratitude

-When you’re tired of life, gratitude might be difficult.
+When you’re burned out and depressed, gratitude might be difficult.
 There might not seem like there’s much you can be thankful for when everything seems wrong.

 Even so, try to think of something small each day that you’re thankful for and write it down.
 It might be a good meal, nice weather, something funny someone said, or any number of little moments throughout your day.

 When you get in the habit of looking for these good things, you’ll notice them more.
 Whether you write them down in a journal or record them on your phone, recording your gratitude can help you make gratitude a major part of your daily life.

 When you’re really struggling with life, take some extra time to read the things you’ve written.
 A happy memory from weeks ago might be the thing you need to remember to get through today.